-Our audit work on the financial statements of the ICB is carried out in accordance with our statutory obligations and is subject to separate terms and conditions.
-This engagement will not be treated as having any effect on our separate duties and responsibilities as the ICB's external auditors.
-Our audit report on the financial statements is intended for the sole benefit of the members of the Board of the ICB, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
 Our audit work has been undertaken so that we might state to the members of the Board of the ICB those matters we are required to state to them in an auditor's report and for no other purpose.
-Our audits of the ICB's financial statements are not planned or conducted to address or reflect matters in which anyone other than such members of the Board of the ICB, as a body, may be interested for such purpose.
-In these circumstances, to the fullest extent permitted by law, we do not accept or assume any responsibility to anyone other than the ICB and the members of the Board of the ICB, as a body, for our audit reports, or for the opinions we have formed in respect of those audits.
+Our audit of the ICB's financial statements is not planned or conducted to address or reflect matters in which anyone other than such members of the Board of the ICB, as a body, may be interested for such purpose.
+In these circumstances, to the fullest extent permitted by law, we do not accept or assume any responsibility to anyone other than the ICB and the members of the Board of the ICB, as a body, for our audit work, for our audit reports, or for the opinions we have formed in respect of those audits.